in28minutes/spring-web-services/README.md

 # Spring Web Services

+## Todo
+ - Recording
+   - Spring Video - Editing and Re-recording
+   - RESTful Web Services Best Practices
+   - Intro Video for the course
+   - Overview Videos for the different sections
+   - Overview for each section - if needed?
+   - How to make best use of the course
+   - Importing a Maven Project Example
+ - Github Updates
+   - Create/Update Readme.md for all the different parts
+   - Include Step Wise Details
+   - Commit code for Spring, Spring Boot and JPA
+ - Editing & Cutting
+   - Editing for RESTful Web Services
+   - Cutting Videos for all parts
+ - Writing
+   - Description for the course on Udemy

 ## Learn how to create SOAP and RESTful web services with Spring and Spring Boot.

 * [Installing Eclipse, Maven and Java](#installing-tools)